Executive Team & Directors

 Brand & Marketing

-After establishing an in-agency consultancy to advise clients on their social and environmental impact strategies, leading to projects with the likes of Barclays and BA, this journey got cut short by an introduction to the co-founder and CEO of LEON restaurants.
-Kirsty joined the Naturally Fast Food business to work as Brand & Marketing Director for three years, overseeing international restaurant expansion, menu development and a range of partnerships.
+Kirsty also spent 3 years at Leon (the naturally fast food restaurant) as Brand & Marketing Director, overseeing international restaurant expansion, menu development and a range of partnerships.
 After a hiatus to run a consultancy working with the UN Women Unstereotype Alliance, she rejoined LEON to focus on sustainability and the development of a food-loving community of change makers.

 Kevin Wissett-Warner